jasonHYLam/Acre-test-takehome/README.md

 Takehome assignment for Acre test role.

-## Assumptions and Comments
+## Overview

-I have used the Playwright library for its ease of end-to-end testing, and wrote the tests specifically for the HSBC affordability residential calculator.

 I have written a table-driven test that handles multiple scenarios as directed by the assignment brief.
 The table-driven test approach uses a collection of test entries and loops through it to perform the same test for each loop iteration.
 These test entries contain input data, expected results and test names.
 To handle different scenarios, there are many if statements within the test to create different branches of execution.

+I have used the [Playwright library](https://playwright.dev/) for its ease of end-to-end testing, and wrote the tests specifically for the [HSBC affordability residential calculator](https://portal.intermediaries.hsbc.co.uk/affordabilitycalculator/affordabilitycalculatorpage.php).

 I have used the Page Object model to perform actions on various parts of the page such as clicking buttons and filling inputs, and obtaining values from the page (using locators) to compare to the expected results for assertions.